 So what's my suggestion?

 If you like sky diving, hang out with sky divers.
 If you love art, go to art shows or museums.
 If you're into medieval history, join the Society for Creative Anachronism.

 When you're having a great time you'll glow with it.
 Joy is naturally attractive.
 Therefore you're more likely to draw someone to you.

 You'll be more likely to find someone that you have interests in common with.
 No, you and your prospective mate don't need to have every single interest and hobby in common, but it certainly helps to have a few.

 Don't be afraid to use the web for this too.
 Get involved in discussion sites and forums on subjects that interest you.
 My brother met his wife on a forum for paranormal interests.
 Pretty soon they were exchanging private messages and then phone calls.
 She moved clear across the country to be with him.
-It's been close to 18 years now, and they're still crazy in love.
+It's been over 20 years now, and they're still crazy in love.

 Take a Class